 Even then, reading about ITIL processes can be a bit daunting; the processes appear too complicated and difficult to implement.
 But the fact is, ITIL is a set of guidelines, not a set of rules or standards.
 The framework was designed for practitioners to pick and choose what works for them and disregard the rest.

-Here are five real-world applications of ITIL processes that demonstrate how ITIL processes tackle different aspects of ITSM
+Here are six real-world applications of ITIL processes that demonstrate how ITIL processes tackle different aspects of ITSM.

-Demand management: figuring out what your client wants, how much they want, and delivering it profitably
+Demand Management: What your client wants, how much they want, and delivering it profitably

 Managing the customer or client demand is not limited to ITSM; just about every business needs it.
 Overestimate and you may suffer a loss, underestimate the demand and you may lose opportunities for revenue and client satisfaction may take a hit.
 From an ITIL perspective, demand management is part of the service strategy phase of the ITIL lifecycle.
 It analyzes current IT usage, predicts future IT demands, and implements controls to ensure demands don’t exceed the predictions.